BlueChilli/ChilliSource.Cloud.Core/.github/CONTRIBUTING.md

-# Contributing to ChilliSource.Core.Extensions #
+# Contributing to this project #

-Your contributions to ChilliSource.Core.Extensions are very welcome.
-Please grab and fix bugs and feature requests from the list of [issues](https://github.com/BlueChilli/ChilliSource.Core.Extensions/issues).
+Your contributions to this project are very welcome.
+Please grab and fix bugs and feature requests from the list of [issues](https://github.com/BlueChilli/ChilliSource.Cloud.Core/issues).
-To report a bug or feature request, please log a new issue [here](https://github.com/BlueChilli/ChilliSource.Core.Extensions/issues/new).
+To report a bug or feature request, please log a new issue [here](https://github.com/BlueChilli/ChilliSource.Cloud.Core/issues/new).

 ## Contribution Guide ##